matthew-shaw/matthew-shaw.github.io/docs/blog/posts/rapid-prototype-versioning.md

 │   ├── routes.js
 ```

 My URLs are structured in a [RESTful way](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#restful), with the addition of the leading `/:version` parameter.
-My resources here are “applications”, where `/applications` is a collection of applications, `/applications/AB1234` is a specific application and `/applications/AB1234/draft` is a draft of application AB1234.
+My resources here are "applications", where `/applications` is a collection of applications, `/applications/AB1234` is a specific application and `/applications/AB1234/draft` is a draft of application AB1234.
 Here’s the URL routing code for this:

 ```javascript
 var express = require("express");